-PSYC 250: Brain & Behavior
+PSYC 250: Introduction to Neuroscience

 This course is an exploration of the biological bases of behavior.
 It covers the physiological bases of neural communication, sensory systems, learning and memory, sleep, stress and psychological disorders.
 Prerequisite: Sophomore standing or above.
 Offered every fall.